Sharj94/Miniproject/README.md

 In order to achieve the requirements for week 4, we were tasked with transferring our data from .txt files to .csv files for all three componenets (Products, orders and couriers).
 This meant that the code had to be rewritten to allow for the data to be loaded into lists before being manipulated by the user of the app.
 This threw a new challenge as up until this point the user was able to complete all the actions it needed inside the .txt file without having to transcribe it.

 ###  Week 5 and 6 (tbc):
 The client now requires the application to utilise databases and sort orders by couriers and items.

+These requirements are yet to be implemented in the near future.

 ## How did your design go about meeting the project's requirements?

 ```